Definition of Lancastrian in English:

 adjectiveBack to top

-Relating to Lancashire or Lancaster, or the House of Lancaster.
+Of or relating to Lancashire or Lancaster, or the House of Lancaster.

 - Henry Tudor, Earl of Richmond, claimed Lancastrian ancestry to the throne.